Ariamelon/Honeydew/README.md

 * Ergonomic unsplit 60-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys, plus 3 keys around a center VIK module spot and a 2.25u key below that.
 * Thumb scroll wheel at bottom of keyboard, replacing the 2.25u key in that position.
 * Each half rotated 15 degrees inwards.
-* On-board Raspberry Pi RP2040 processor.
+* On-board STM32F072RBT6 processor.
-* Uses 74HC595 shift registers for the columns.
 * SWD header for debugging purposes.
-* USB-C input with full ESD protection and up to 5V 3A of power depending on source capability.
+* USB-C input with full ESD protection.
 * MX and choc hotswap switch support with kailh hotswap sockets.
 * Per-key RGB backlight and ARGB header for adding more.
-* 1.5" 128x128 SSD1351 RGB QP OLED support using the Waveshare breakout board [Waveshare breakout board](https://www.waveshare.com/wiki/1.5inch_RGB_OLED_Module) or the [Crenshaw](https://github.com/Ariamelon/Crenshaw)
 * Gasket-mount case supporting 65 x 4 x 4mm gaskets with 25% compression (14 required).

 ## VIK keyboard certification card